MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Add known applications to Azure Function app

-For seamless propogation of required permissions to clients, setup **known client applications**.
+For seamless propagation of required permissions to clients, setup **known client applications**.
 This means that the first time a user logs into a client application, they will be asked to provide all required permissions needed to run this flow.
 If you skip this step, you may have to manually authorize use of CDS for each user.

-1. Go back to **Azure Acitve Directory** then click on **App registrations**.
+1. Go back to **Azure Active Directory** then click on **App registrations**.
 1. Open the registered app:
     1. Search for your Azure Function web app created in previous step.
     1. Click on it after finding it in the list of applications.
     1. Modify the application's JSON manifest directly, by clicking on **Manifest** on top of the registered app pane.
     1. Click on **Download** and save a backup of the manifest, then click **Edit** to go back.
-    1. Get the application IDs for both your **Client applciation** and **PowerApps custom API application**.
+    1. Get the application IDs for both your **Client application** and **PowerApps custom API application**.
-    1. Add client application IDs as JSON string entries under the JSON array named `knownClientApplications` while maintainting validity of the manifest, then click **Save**.
+    1. Add client application IDs as JSON string entries under the JSON array named `knownClientApplications` while maintaining validity of the manifest, then click **Save**.
 The manifest will look similar to the following:

 ```javascript
   "knownClientApplications": [